orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

   - Local Space: uses local coordinates on the provided X and Y axis to display the texture
   - World Space: uses world coordinates on the provided X and Y axis to display the texture (useful for maintaining constant scale among many meshes)
   - Triplanar: Uses a fast triplanar technique to display the texture.
 This mode does not need the mesh to have usable UVs, but it is not as fast as any other mode.
 The tiling is controlled by the **X** axis of the **Albedo** texture settings
-- X Axis and Y Axis: Only visible when **Mapping Space** is not in UV mode.
+- X Axis and Y Axis: Only visible when **Mapping Space** is not in UV or Triplanar mode.
 Allows to select which axis (X/Y/Z) to use for displaying the textures
 - Masks: Texture containing Metallic/Smoothness and AO maps.
 By default uses this channel setup:
   - Red: Metallic
   - Green: AO